 Rapportive is a Gmail tool that syncs up your contacts’ email addresses with their social accounts.
 Once you’ve established a new Gmail contact, you can see a contact’s Twitter handle, LinkedIn account, Skype info, etc. Rapportive makes it easy to broaden your connections with contacts throughout the web.

-We’ve created a hefty collection of social media tools, but is there anything we’re missing?
+We’ve created a hefty collection of social media marketing tools, but is there anything we’re missing?
 Share your favorite social media tools in the comments!

 Megan Marrs is a veteran content marketer who harbors a love for writing, watercolors, oxford commas, and dogs of all shapes and sizes.
 When she’s not typing out blog posts or crafting killer social media campaigns, you can find her lounging in a hammock with an epic fantasy novel.